Come see us at the following spring and summer conferences!

 Workshop at the Linguistic Society of America (LSA) institute in Chicago, IL.

-- The New Ways of Analyzing Variation 42 conference in Pittsburgh, PA: Christine and Anne will give a talk, “Promoting linguistic awareness among secondary English educators,” as part of the panel, “What educators need to know about youth language and identities,” on October 19 from 8:30-10:30 am.
+- The New Ways of Analyzing Variation 42 conference in Pittsburgh, PA: Christine and Anne gave a talk, “Promoting linguistic awareness among secondary English educators,” as part of the panel, “What educators need to know about youth language and identities,” on October 19 from 8:30-10:30 am.

 - The Virginia Association of Teachers of English conference in Williamsburg, VA

 Thursday, August 29, 2013, Anne led a SURN English Educator Workshop at the William & Mary School of Education